"

 Figure 20.5.Photo Credit: Jack Delano, 1914-1997, photographer; Library of Congress, Prints & Photographs Division, Farm Security Administration/Office of War Information Black-and-White Negatives., PD

-Oxy-fuel welding can be a “dirty” process that produces a lot of soot.
-If your school has an oxy acetylene welding station, you may have noticed that a black coating of soot exists on the surfaces of the station such as insulating bricks.
-Excessive carbon can be created depending on the type of flame that is used: carburizing, neutral, and oxidizing flames with carburizing flames producing the most carbon.
+Oxy-fuel welding can be a dirty process that produces a lot of soot.
+If your school has an oxy-acetylene welding station, you may have noticed that a black coating of soot exists on the surfaces of the station .
+Excessive carbon can be created depending on the type of flame that is used.
+Options include carburizing, neutral, and oxidizing flames—with carburizing flames producing the most carbon of the three.

 Electric arc welding is a much more convenient and controllable welding process.
-Great advances have been made in welding power supplies and filler materials to improve the quality and durability of weldments in service.
-Welding power supplies are complex, just like other consumer electronics that we use today, such as cell phones.
-These power supplies are used to produce higher quality welds with processes such as Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW) and Gas Tungsten Arc Welding (GTAW) by making corrections to the arc and heat input due to the inconsistencies of having a person welding vs. a robot.
-Highly trained welders are fairly steady in maintaining an arc length, however even the best welder may deviate slightly closer or further away from the weld pool unintentionally.
-Chapter 5 Welding Machines discusses power supplies in more detail.
+Great advances have been made in welding power supplies and filler materials to improve the quality and durability of weldments.
+Welding power supplies are complex, just like other consumer electronics that we use today (such as cell phones).
+With processes such as gas metal arc welding (GMAW), flux-cored arc welding (FCAW), and gas tungsten arc welding (GTAW), these power supplies are used to produce higher quality welds by making corrections to the arc and heat input due to the inconsistencies of having a person welding versus a robot.
+Highly trained welders are fairly steady in maintaining an arc length; however, even the best welder may deviate slightly closer or further away from the weld pool unintentionally.
+(Chapter 5 discusses power supplies in more detail.)

 The most important thing a welder can do when performing code welds is to follow the Welding Procedure Specification (WPS) word for word.
-A certified welder’s value comes not only in their demonstrated skill to perform a weld to specifications, but you are also providing assurance that the welds you produce are of the expected quality and material properties.
-By following the WPS you are producing a weld that has been tested and approved for the in service application as intended.
-If you do not follow the welding procedure, your value as a certified welder ceases to exist and may lead to loss of certification and possibly disciplinary action by the organization you received your certification from such as the American Welding Society.
+A certified welder’s value comes not only in their demonstrated skill to perform a weld to specifications, but also the assurance that the welds they produce are of the expected quality and material properties.
+By following the WPS, you are producing a weld that has been tested and approved for the in-service application as intended.
+If you do not follow the welding procedure, your value as a certified welder ceases to exist and may lead to loss of certification and possibly disciplinary action by the organization you received your certification from, such as the AWS.

-The reason the WPS is so important to follow is because the materials, temperatures, processes, allowed cleaning methods, and procedure of placing weld beads, were all determined through experience followed by destructive testing to produce a weld with the required material properties such as strength, to successfully operate in in-service conditions.
-When a weld or other fabrication fails on a bridge, building, ship or other structure where public safety is threatened, there is an investigation by government authorities and other organizations such as insurance companies.
-The records for that fabrication are reviewed and authors interviewed if needed, the fabricators and engineers are interviewed, and destructive testing is carried out to determine the cause of failure.
-As a welder you are a professional in a rewarding career; don’t jeopardize losing your ability to continue in your career by not welding to the specifications you are provided.
+The reason the WPS is so important to follow is because the materials, temperatures, processes, allowed cleaning methods, and procedure for placing weld beads specified within it were all determined through experience followed by destructive testing to produce a weld with the required material properties (such as strength) to successfully operate in in-service conditions.
+When a weld or other fabrication fails on a bridge, building, ship, or other structure where public safety is threatened, there is an investigation by government authorities and other organizations such as insurance companies.
+The records for that fabrication are reviewed and its authors interviewed, if needed, the fabricators and engineers are interviewed, and destructive testing is carried out to determine the cause of failure.
+As a welder, you are a professional in a rewarding career; don’t jeopardize losing your ability to continue in your career by not welding to the specifications you are provided.
+(See Chapter 18 for more information on WPSs.)

-Welding ferrous materials to a code or not, requires welders to use their experience and good welding practices along with professional judgment.
-Weld joints, base material, welding process, and filler metals if used based on process, all come together as inputs that determine which guidance is used for welding.
+Welding ferrous materials (whether to a code or not) requires welders to use their experience and good welding practices along with professional judgment.
+Weld joints, base material, welding process, and filler metals, if used, all come together as inputs that determine which guidance is used for welding.

-Ferrous metals are the most widely used in the world today because of their material properties of both strength, durability, and weldability, along with relatively low material cost.
-Weldability refers to the ease that a material can be welded.
-Most welding schools start students out welding ASTM A36 mild steel because it is used throughout industry for structural applications, it is relatively low cost, and most importantly because it is easily weldable.
+Ferrous metals are the most widely used in the world today because of their material properties of both strength and durability, as well as their weldability (the ease with which a material can be welded) and relatively low material cost.
+Most welding schools start students out welding ASTM A36 mild steel because it is used throughout industry for structural applications, it is relatively inexpensive , and most importantly because it is easily weldable.
 Starting a student out on a material that first requires mastery of welding would only lead to frustration.

-Ferrous metals are used in structural applications as mentioned above but more specifically in the steel that makes up buildings, bridges, ships, pipelines, and other containers.
-In applications where ferrous metals would corrode, they are sometimes clad with stainless steel or other corrosion resistant material so the steel provides most of the strength of the fabrication and the cladding is what comes in contact with the corrosive substance, such as in a tank.
-By using ferrous material with a thinner clad material, the fabrication has both the strength and corrosion resistance required, but at a reduced cost.
+Ferrous metals are used in structural applications, as mentioned above, but more specifically they are used in the steel that comprises buildings, bridges, ships, pipelines, and other containers.
+In applications where ferrous metals would corrode, they are sometimes clad with stainless steel or other corrosion-resistant material In this way the steel provides most of the strength of the fabrication and the thinner clad material (what comes in contact with the corrosive substance, such as in a tank)provides the corrosion resistance required, but at a reduced cost.

 Attributions